EasonLin536/ICDL_final_project/README.md

 ## Steps and Description
 ### [Median Filter](https://en.wikipedia.org/wiki/Median_filter)
 Change the current pixel to the median of its adjacent pixels.
+Get rid of too much details, which would cause too many redundant edges.
 ### [Gaussian Filter](https://en.wikipedia.org/wiki/Gaussian_filter)
 Current pixel become the result of convolution with a 5*5 gaussian filter.
+Smooth the image, also prevent too many edges.
 ### [Sobel Gradient Calculation](https://en.wikipedia.org/wiki/Sobel_operator)
-Find the magnitude and the direction of gradient of the current pixel.
+Find the magnitude and the direction of gradient of the current pixel with sobel operators.
 ### [Non-Maximum Supression](https://en.wikipedia.org/wiki/Canny_edge_detector)
 After previous steps, the edge becomes blur, non-maximum suppression can make the edge thinner.
 ### [Hysteresis](https://en.wikipedia.org/wiki/Canny_edge_detector)